baristaGeek/baristaGeek/README.md

 My name is Esteban.
 I am a software developer and entrepreneur.

-I am currently the CEO & Co-founder at [Watermelon](https://www.watermelontools.com/) where we're building a passive documentation search engine, serving both our GitHub app and VS Code extension.
+I am currently the CEO & Co-founder at [Watermelon](https://www.watermelontools.com/) where we're building an open source copilot for code review.

-Our set of plug-ins index the most relevant information from sources such as GitHub, Slack, Linear, and Notion that are tied to a given Pull Request or file of code.

 https://github.com/watermelontools